britram/rains-prototype/draft-trammell-rains-protocol.md

 TODO: note we should add RAINS resolver information to DHCP. do we want a multicast address as well? do we need to add context information to DHCP?

-## Translation between RAINS and DNS
+## Translation between RAINS and DNS information models

 TODO: contexts are really hard to wedge into DNS.